stevedoyle/stevedoyle.github.io/_posts/2023-12-30-AoC-with-Rust.md

-## Experiences from using Rust in Advent-of-Code 2023
+## Using Rust in Advent-of-Code 2023

 This is the first year that I participated in the [Advent of Code](https://adventofcode.com/2023).
 I decided to take on this years AoC puzzles using Rust.
 I figured it would be a good way to practice using Rust and to possibly use some new Rust crates.
 Here are some thoughts after [completing](https://github.com/stevedoyle/advent-of-code) this years puzzles.